Gil Trythall

-Gil (Harry Gilbert) Trythall (born October 28, 1930) is an American composer and pianist of contemporary classical music.
+Harry Gilbert Trythall (October 28, 1930 – February 17, 2023) was an American composer, electronic music pioneer, keyboardist, pianist of jazz and contemporary classical music, a lifelong educator, and a multimedia enthusiast.
+He often collaborated with artists (notably Prof. Don Evans (Vanderbilt-Nashville) to create engrossing public experiences.
+Dr. Trythall founded the Electronic Music Plus Festival in the late 1960s and hosted events at universities across the United States.

+As a musician, Trythall is best known for his experiments and compositions in electronic music.
+For instance, "Planet" by Four Tet and "myriad.industries" by Oneohtrix Point Never sample his 1980 compositions "Echospace" and "Luxicon II".

+As a twentieth century composer of both traditional and electronic works, Gilbert Trythall combined the large scale sonorities reminiscent of Paul Hindemith and Wallingford Riegger with the expanded capabilities of both electronic and conventional instruments.
+His Symphony No. 1 (1958) is a demanding work for large orchestra, and his Hecuba and Polyxena of the same period is a severe, brilliant twelve-tone work.
+Beginning with the Moog synthesizer in the early 1960s, Trythall made increasing use of electronic and computerized resources and in the 1990s taught composition to students worldwide via his own Internet site from West Virginia University.
+Following his retirement in 1999, Trythall embarked upon a two-year program to develop courses in music and composition in Brazil.

+Trythall's works are archived in the University of Tennessee's Music College.

 Early life and education

-Trythall was born on October 28, 1930 in Knoxville, Tennessee, the older brother of composer and pianist Richard Aaker Trythall.
+Harry Gilbert Trythall Jr. was born on October 28, 1930, in Knoxville, Tennessee, the older brother of composer and pianist Richard Aaker Trythall.

 He attended Central High School in Knoxville and, in 1948, he enrolled at the University of Tennessee where he studied under David Van Vactor graduating with a Bachelor of Arts in 1951.
 He was then admitted, that same year, to Northwestern University where he studied under Wallingford Riegger obtaining a Master of Music in 1952.

-Trythall served in the United States Air Force from 1953 to 1957.
-He then completed his music studies attending, from 1957 to 1960, advanced composition courses at Cornell University where he studied under Robert Moffat Palmer obtaining a Doctor of Musical Arts degree.
+Trythall served in the United States Air Force from 1953 to 1957 (playing jazz piano to entertain troops).
+He then completed his music studies attending advanced composition courses in 1959-60 Cornell University where he studied under Robert Moffat Palmer obtaining a Doctor of Musical Arts degree.

 Trythall was part of the group of David Van Vactor's notable students named the Van Vactor Five together with Richard Aaker Trythall, David P. Sartor, Jesse Ayers, and Doug Davis.